National Water Dance Staff

 Founder and Director

 Outreach Coordinator and all around cheerleader for National Water Dance, Kristin has worked with Dale on a myriad of engaging projects for nearly two decades from dancer to administrator, including the Florida Waterways Dance Project 2011 that inspired Dale’s vision for the national project.
 After receiving her MFA in Dance/Choreography from Hollins University/ADF, Kristin taught at the University of Florida (2008-2014) where she continued her graduate research of solo performance and character creation.
 Her character investigations led to an unfolding series of solos inspired by the lives of her Grandmothers, Glenna and Dorothy as well as Aunts and Great Aunts named June, Helen, Diane, Connie and Nell.
-Kristin lives in Decatur, GA where she creates dances and dance films with her dance and life partner Gregory Catellier of Catellier Dance Projects and where she also works as Rehearsal Director for Core Dance and Dance Lecturer at Emory University.
+Kristin lives in Decatur, GA where she creates dances and dance films with her husband Gregory Catellier of Catellier Dance Projects and where she also teaches dance courses at Agnes Scott College and Emory University.

 Lynne Wimmer was Professor in the School of Theater and Dance at the University of South Florida for 27 years.
 Her education includes a BFA from Juilliard and an MFA from U. of Utah.
 She danced with Repertory Dance Theatre for 9 years & had her own company for 5 years.
 Grants include NEA, arts councils of Pennsylvania, Florida and Utah, 2 Fulbrights ( Mexico, Costa Rica).
 Presently she is a videographer and editor creating both video design for choreographers as well as documentary videos.

 Jame McCray | Alliance for Watershed Education, Wilmington, DE

 Karen McShane-Hellenbrand | University of Wisconsin, Madison WI

 Tina Kambour | University of Central Oklahoma, Edmond, OK